Volunteers Retreat: Integrating Dharma and Work

-The Service as the Path retreat is the opportunity for those new to dharma and meditation, as well as those more familiar, to be guided and supported to develop your practice in the wonderful retreat environment of Wangapeka.
+The Volunteers Retreat is an opportunity for those new to dharma and meditation, as well as those more familiar, to be guided and supported to develop your practice in the wonderful retreat environment of the Wangapeka Study and Retreat Centre.
 Together we will explore themes related to the first two Parami: Dana and Sila (generosity and wholesome relating).
 During the retreat there will be dedicated periods of silence and reflective time inviting you to connect more deeply with your own inner wisdom.

-includes food costs, accommodation, and resources – subsidised through the work exchange aspect of the course thanks to the generosity of the Wangapeka Education Trust
+This includes food costs, subsidised accommodation costs, and a fee for resources.
+The accommodation cost is subsidised through the work exchange aspect of the course thanks to the generosity of The Wangapeka Educational Trust

 Dana

-the Teaching is offered freely although you are welcome to offer the facilitators dana as an expression of your generosity and support for the Teachings.
-Dana translates as ‘generosity’ – an act that empowers giver and receiver – and is at the core of everything that happens at the Wangapeka Study and Retreat Centre.
+The Teachings are offered freely although you are welcome to offer the facilitators dana as an expression of your generosity and support for the Teachings.
+Dana translates as generosity in action – an act that empowers both giver and receiver – and is at the core of everything that happens at the Wangapeka Study and Retreat Centre.
 You can bring cash if you wish to make this as a financial offering.

 About Mark Schrader: